 Sobel understands that relationships are not a destination but a journey, so he emphasizes sustaining the relationship with the customers.
-The book ends with answering 17 frequently asked questions.
+The book ends with answering 17 frequently asked questions about being a trusted partner.
 These help revisit all the strategies that have been stated earlier in the book and their applicability.

 Review by Anuj Ahuja, PMP

 Originally published by the PMI Consulting Community of Practice

 All for One: 10 Strategies for Building Trusted Client Partnerships by Andrew Sobel